 Except as specifically permitted herein, no portion of the Marks or the Materials on this Site may be reproduced in any form or by any means without the prior written permission of Colligo or such third party that may own the Marks.

 YOUR USE OF THE SITE IS AT YOUR SOLE RISK.
-THE SITE AND THE MATERIALS THEREIN ARE PROVIDED “AS IS” AND ON AN “AS AVAILABLE” BASIS.
+THE SITE, SERVICES AND THE MATERIALS THEREIN ARE PROVIDED “AS IS” AND ON AN “AS AVAILABLE” BASIS.
 COLLIGO MAKES NO REPRESENTATIONS OR WARRANTIES, EITHER EXPRESS OR IMPLIED, OF ANY KIND WITH RESPECT TO THE SITE, ITS OPERATION, CONTENTS OR MATERIALS.

 COLLIGO EXPRESSLY DISCLAIMS ALL REPRESENTATIONS AND WARRANTIES, EXPRESS OR IMPLIED, OF ANY KIND WITH RESPECT TO THIS SITE OR ITS USE, INCLUDING BUT NOT LIMITED TO MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, ACCURACY, COMPLETENESS, CURRENCY, RELIABILITY OR SUITABILITY OF ANY OF THE CONTENT OR DATA FOUND ON THIS SITE, TITLE AND NON-INFRINGEMENT, AND THOSE ARISING BY STATUTE OR OTHERWISE IN LAW OR EQUITY, OR FROM A COURSE OF DEALING OR USAGE OF TRADE.